 9 million people in the U.S. are either functionally deaf or hard of hearing.
-Of these, about 100,000 are aged 18-44.
-How many attend college?
+Of these, about 100,000 are aged 18-44. but how many attend college?
 The National Center for Educational Statistics reports somewhere around 20,000 deaf and hard of hearing students attend post-secondary educational institutions each year.

 Most common categories of hearing loss